-In connection with the BCCO Acquisition (Note 3), the Company owns a 100% interest in the Eliza Silver Project and the Silverton Silver Mine.
+The Company through its' wholly owned subsidiary, 1304562 B.C.
+Ltd., owns a 100% interest in the Eliza Silver Project and the Silverton Silver Mine.

 During the year ended September 30, 2022, the Company entered into an asset purchase agreement with Treasure Hill Resources LLC ("TH Resources") to acquire certain patented mining claims and associated property rights in White Pine County, Nevada (the "California Patent") with an amount of \$31,263 (US\$25,000).
 TH Resources will retain a 1% NSR from the production of minerals from the California Patent.